 To add anchor points, click the white dots.

 To change the path, drag the blue dots.

 C. Switch from one brush type to another

 If you’re working on a complex shape, or change your mind about the brush you’d like to use, you can switch between different brush types.

-- Under Icon, click other icons to change the brush type to another.
+In the properties panel, under Icon, click other icons to change the brush type to another.